An Improvement of Reed's Treewidth Approximation: Introduction

 \subsection{Our Contribution}

-First, we analyze Reed's algorithm \cite{reed1992finding} in detail.
-Reed has focused on the dependence on $n$ because he wanted to come up with an algorithm which runs faster than $\mathcal{O}(n^2)$, for fixed $k$.
-We show that the dependence on $k$ is of the form $2^{\Omega(k\log{k})}$. \\ Furthermore, we give a proof for the approximation ratio of Reed's algorithm by filling in the details.\\ Then, we propose two improvements and prove that the approximation ratio stays at 5.
-One of our improvements focuses on the notion of ``balanced split''.
+First in Section~\ref{sec:analysisReed}, we analyze Reed's algorithm \cite{reed1992finding} in detail.
+Reed has focused on the dependence on $n$ because his goal was to come up with an $\mathcal{O}(n\log n)$-time algorithm, for fixed $k$.
+The ``fastest''\footnote{Considering the dependence on both $n$ and $k$.} algorithm at that time, was Lagergren's $\mathcal{O}(n \log^2 n)$-time algorithm \cite{lagergren1996efficient}.
+We show that the dependence on $k$ in Reed's algorithm is $2^{\mathcal{O}(k\log{k})}$.
+Furthermore, we give a proof for the approximation ratio of Reed's algorithm by filling in the details.

+Then, we propose two improvements and prove that the approximation ratio stays at $5$.
+One of our improvements focuses on the notion of a ``balanced split''.
 We call a split balanced, if we get two parts of volume $1-\epsilon$ and $\epsilon$ (or better).
-Then, the running time of our algorithm has another factor of $1/\epsilon$.
-For instance, if we set $\epsilon = \frac{1}{100}$, a generous estimation shows that the dependence on $k$ in our $\mathcal{O}(f(k)n\log{n})$-time algorithm is $k^2\, 2^{8.87k}$, instead of $2^{24k}(k+1)!$ in Reed's algorithm (here the asymptotic notation is a bit misleading from a practical point of view, as $2^{24k} = o(k!)$, even though $k!$ is reasonable for small $k$, while $2^{24k}$ is not).\\ In the end, the main aim of this paper is to produce an algorithm that runs in time $2^{ck}n\log{n}$ with $c$ as small as possible.
+Then, the running time of our algorithm has a factor of $1/\epsilon$.
+For instance, if we set $\epsilon = \frac{1}{100}$, a generous estimation shows that the dependence on $k$ in our $\mathcal{O}(f(k)n\log{n})$-time algorithm is $k^2\, 2^{8.87k}$, instead of $2^{24k}(k+1)!$ in Reed's algorithm.
+Here the asymptotic notation is a bit misleading from a practical point of view, as $2^{24k} = o(k!)$, even though $k!$ is reasonable for small $k$, while $2^{24k}$ is not.
+Then, we further improve the running time upper bound and show that our algorithm runs in time $\mathcal{O}(2^{7.61k}k^2 n\log n)$.
+In the end, the main aim of this paper is to produce a constant-factor approximation algorithm that runs in time $2^{ck}n\log{n}$ with $c$ as small as possible.